Meet the creators of Territory, the epic Netflix hit drama rustling up viewers worldwide

 The drama from production houses Ronde and Easy Tiger has been the #1 TV show for Netflix in Australia since its release.
 The drama has also been a hot property globally.
 Territory ranked #2 on the Netflix global chart this week and topped the daily global chart on a number of days since release.

 Netflix is having a year to remember in terms of hit shows, so for Territory to make such a mark is a massive achievement.
-Overnight the streaming platform revealed so far, Territory has been viewed globally 6.3m times.
+Overnight the streaming platform revealed in the past week, Territory has been viewed globally 6.3m times.
 The latest data indicates it is top 10 in TV in 74 countries on Netflix.

 To celebrate the achievement, Mediaweek pulled co-creators Ben Davies (Ronde) and Rob Gibson (Easy Tiger) away from their next productions to get some insights into how they created and then pitched the series.